grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "I'm collecting my fuckin' pay and fuckin' leaving as soon as I see that these fuckheads do a job that will hold.
 You're not pinning any fucking further leaks on me," Chips said to Percy.

 "Yeah.
-Hemi said you would do.
+Hemi said you would.
 Thank you for that.
 How bad is it?"

 "When we was on the surface I had it patched up pretty fucking OK despite half the welds still being under the bilge water.
 But now the fuckin' boat's under ten or 20 meters of water, and the pressure is causing it to seep, like a wet sucking wound."